National Security Agency: History of headquarters

-Headquarters for the National Security Agency is located at in Fort George G. Meade, Maryland, although it is separate from other compounds and agencies that are based within this same military installation.
+Headquarters for the National Security Agency are in Fort George G. Meade, Maryland, although it is separate from other compounds and agencies that are based within this same military installation.
 Fort Meade is about 20 mi southwest of Baltimore, and 25 mi northeast of Washington, D.C.
 The NSA has two dedicated exits off Baltimore–Washington Parkway.
 The Eastbound exit from the Parkway (heading toward Baltimore) is open to the public and provides employee access to its main campus and public access to the National Cryptology Museum.
 The Westbound side exit, (heading toward Washington) is labeled "NSA Employees Only".
 The exit may only be used by people with the proper clearances, and security vehicles parked along the road guard the entrance.

 NSA is the largest employer in the state of Maryland, and two-thirds of its personnel work at Fort Meade.
 Built on 350 acre of Fort Meade's 5000 acre, the site has 1,300 buildings and an estimated 18,000 parking spaces.